Gift Card Balance

 A: The Sago Palm (Cycas revoluta) is a toxic palm variety for cats and dogs.
 Its seeds are considered the most poisonous, with enough poison to harm your beloved pet seriously.

-The Ponytail Palm, or Elephant Foot Tree, is non-toxic to cats and dogs, making it a safe choice for pet owners.
+The Ponytail Palm, or Elephant Foot Tree, is non-toxic to cats and dogs, making it a safe plant for pet owners.
 However, ingesting large quantities may still trigger mild symptoms, such as digestive upset, vomiting, and allergic reactions.

 So, it’s important to take precautions and ensure that your indoor greenery is out of reach from your pets.
 You can grow hanging plants and green up your interior in this pet-safe way.
+Other non-toxic and pet-friendly palms include the Neanthe Bella Palm, Areca Palm, and more.